-FITTING OF CONNECTING BOX 2
+FITTING OF CONNECTING BOX

-Connection box 2 is mounted at the rear end of the combine harvester, normally on the right side.
+The connecting box is mounted at the rear end of the combine harvester, normally on the right side.
 The box should be situated where it will be best possible protected and most suitable as regards the later cabling on the combine.